isbeorn/nina.docs/docs/sequencer/advanced/conditions.md

 ### Loop While Altitude Above Horizon
 ![Loop While Altitude Above Horizon](../../images/sequencer/conditions/loopwhilehorizon2.png)
 This will loop the instruction set for as long as the specified target is above the horizon.
-When a [custom horizon](../../tabs/options/general.md) is set, the custom horizon will be considered as the altitude to be above.
+When a [custom horizon](../../tabs/options/general.md) is set, the custom horizon will be considered as the altitude to be above of.
 When no custom horizon is set, 0° of altitude will be considered.
 Furthermore an altitude offset can be specified.
 When this condition is part of a "Deep Sky Object Sequence" the coordinates will be inherited by this set and no coordinates need to be entered
 ![Loop While Altitude Above Horizon](../../images/sequencer/conditions/loopwhilehorizon.png)